 Three and a Half Years Administering Epic

-Stuck in Fresno away from the lucrative and challenging IT positions I have been accustomed to, I wanted to return to the Bay Area or another more metropolitan area.
-But my parents were aging and needed my help.
-My brother had passed away and my sister was in the Los Angeles area, and my daughter was studying Cognitive Science at UCSC.
+Stuck in Fresno away from familiar lucrative and challenging IT positions, I wanted to return to the Bay Area or another more metropolitan area.
+But my aging parents needed my help.
+My brother passed away in 2008 and my sister lived near Los Angeles while my daughter studied Cognitive Science at UCSC.
 So Eileen and I felt bound to stay in Fresno.

 Then a recruiter called.
 Recruiters typically call.
-However, this recruiter asked if it would be a problem for me to live and work in Fresno.
-It was not only Ok, but it was ideal.
+However, this recruiter asked whether I could live and work in Fresno.
+That was ideal!

-The job would be with the hospital where my mother and I were born.
+The hospital where my mother and I were born needed a clinical systems administrator.
 I attended a lunch interview with the lead and the manager of the group at a Mexican restaurant, and they called me back for a second interview or series of interviews in one setting.
 And the folks I would be working with were awesome.
 They made an offer, and I accepted.

 I wanted to get an early start studying to prepare for work, so Mark lent me books on Epic and Cache to read, and I began studying to get started as quickly as possible.